ATLFlight/snav_vehicles/README.md

 sudo snav
 ```

 When snav starts, it will read the param file provided, which tells it to flash the ESC with the firmware provided in the deb file.
 It will also use the ESC parameters provided for the drone's motor/prop set.

-After the flashing it complete, you should hear TODO.
-You can then stop snav with Ctrl-C
+This process will take approximately 30 seconds.
+You should hear each of the four ESCs beep, one at a time.
+After they are finished flashing, the motors will play a tone, and the rear LED with start flashing with the SNAV flight mode.
+Now stop snav in the terminal with Ctrl-C.  Exit the adb shell (Ctrl-D or "exit").

 Now the vehicle is ready for its flight parameters.
 Transfer them to your board with: